 About the Role

-you have a B.S. or M.S.
-Computer Science or related field, or equivalent experience;
+Bachelor’s or higher degree in Computer Science or a related field, or equivalent experience

 How to apply

 Send your application via email and please make sure to include:

 - Why you'd like to take this position, what you expect and what you think you could bring to the team